-Bee Balm typically bloom in midsummer, but 'Leading Lady Plum' leads the way in early summer, flowering earlier and forming a more petite clump than other Bee Balm (like 'Pardon My Purple’).
-She typically blooms from early summer into midsummer and grows just a foot tall.
+Bee Balm typically bloom in midsummer, but 'Leading Lady Plum' leads the way in early summer, flowering earlier and forming a more compact clump than other Bee Balm (like 'Pardon My Purple').
+This variety typically blooms from early summer (first week of June in Michigan) into midsummer and grows just a foot tall.

-Her densely branched, dark green, somewhat glossy foliage is topped with magenta purple blossoms coddled by deep blackish purple bracts.
+'Leading Lady Plum' has densely branched, dark green, somewhat glossy foliage and is topped with magenta purple blossoms coddled by deep blackish purple bracts.
 A fine mist of dark purple spots appears on the open petals.
 After the first flush of flowers is passing full bloom, a secondary flush blooms above the initial flowers, extending the color show into midsummer.

-'Leading Lady Plum’ behaves like a lady in the garden—she stays where you plant her and doesn't run around.
-Her blossoms’ sweet nectar is highly attractive to butterflies, hummingbirds, and honeybees and her aromatic foliage is naturally deer resistant.
+'Leading Lady Plum' is well-behaved in the garden, it stays where you plant it and doesn't run around.
+The blossoms have sweet nectar that is highly attractive to butterflies, hummingbirds, and honeybees and the aromatic foliage is naturally deer resistant.